mujz/mujtabot.com/content/p/lll24/index.md

 ---
 title: "Lifelong Learners club (2024)"
 date: 2024-01-08T20:30:00+03:00
+description: 'Are you eager to be part of a vibrant community of lifelong learners who gather weekly to discuss the information they collect and turn it into insights that expand their horizons?'
 cover:
     image: "life-long-learners.jpg" # image path/url
     alt: "Lifelong Learners" # alt text